-The Five College Program in Culture, Health, and Science (CHS) is a certificate program that allows students an opportunity to explore human health, disease, and healing from an interdisciplinary perspective.
-CHS recognizes that the study of any aspect of health requires theoretical frameworks and research strategies that integrate physical, political, psychological, and socio-cultural elements of human experience – and students in this rigorous program thus design a plan of study that links the natural sciences, social sciences, and humanities.
+The Five College Program in Culture, Health, and Science (CHS) is a certificate program that allows undergraduate liberal arts students to explore human health, disease, and healing from interdisciplinary perspectives.
+Graduate schools recognize that tomorrow's health experts will need interdisciplinary training to link their understandings of history, culture, and behavior with clinical, biological, and epidemiologic models of health and disease.
+Students design a plan of study that approaches "health" holistically from the perspective of natural sciences, social sciences, and humanities.

-- Navigate healthcare systems and be an advocate for themselves and others;
+- Navigate healthcare systems and be an advocate for themselves and others

 - Apply contributions of multiple disciplines to the realm of public health, health promotion, cultural competence, disease eradication and global health

 Students learn how behavior influences disease distribution, how biomedical categories change across time and culture, and how political and socioeconomic factors affect disease and treatment.
 CHS students learn to interpret and communicate their results to diverse audiences.

 CHS is led by a Steering Committee of faculty members from all five colleges and a range of disciplines.
 CHS students work with their campus advisors to articulate objectives, select courses, and conduct independent projects or internships.
 Faculty and students alike are enriched by the cross-campus connections and interdisciplinary collaborations that the Culture, Health, and Science program fosters—locally and globally.
 Get on board!

 For a list of CHS advisors on your campus, see here.